Universal graph representation of stabilizer codes: From Tableaus to Graphs

 The procedure at each step begins by finding a Clifford operation $U$ that turns the first stabilizer into $Z_1=Z\otimes I\otimes\dots\otimes I$, in the manner dictated by the Gottesman-Knill theorem. $U$ is prepended to the circuit under construction.
 We then multiply the remaining rows by the first until the entire first column of the tableau has only $I$, with the exception of the first row.
 This can always be done, since the $n$-qubit Pauli operators in each row of the matrix must commute.
 We then post-select on the $+1$ result of a computational basis measurement by applying $\bra0$ in the reverse direction.
 When reading the circuit in the forward direction, this is equivalent to initializing an ancillary qubit in the $\ket0$ state.
 The effect of $U$ and the measurement is equivalent to applying $\frac{I+P}2$, where $P$ is the first row of the stabilizer tableau.
 This is equivalent to post-selecting on the $+1$ measurement result of that stabilizer.
 Having measured the qubit, we remove its corresponding row and column from the tableau, and repeat on a tableau of $n-1$ qubits and $n-k-1$ rows, until there are no rows left, at which point the remaining $k$ wires that have not been measured out become the input qubits in the circuit.
 We conclude by drawing $k$ input wires for those qubits.

-\subsection{Proof of Canonicity}
+\subsection{Proof of canonicity}

 We next prove that our proposed ZXCF is indeed canonical.
 In other words, two equivalent stabilizer tableaus---generators of the same subspace of the $n$-qubit Hilbert space---will map to the same ZXCF.
 We proceed by counting the number of stabilizer tableaus and ZXCFs.
-For notational convenience, solely in this section, we will let $k$ be the number of rows of the tableau rather than the number of inputs; that is, let $k \leftrightarrow n-k$.
+For notational convenience, let $\Bar{k} := n - k$.

-First, the number of stabilizer tableaus with $k$ stabilizers on $n$ qubits is
+First, the number of stabilizer tableaus with $\Bar{k}$ stabilizers on $n$ qubits is

 For each row $i$, there are $2 \cdot 4^n$ possible Pauli strings (including the sign), but the requirement that they commute with previous rows divides the count by $2^{i-1}$.
 Of these $2 \cdot 4^n/2^{i-1}$ valid strings, $2^{i-1}$ strings are linear combinations of previous strings, with a factor of 2 for strings that differ by a sign from previous strings.